-It seems like everyone is taking that leap of faith to start their own business and become their own boss.
+It seems like everyone is taking that leap of faith to start a business and become their own boss.
 Many people start new businesses all the time, and many of them become and remain successful— when hard work, dedication, and patience go into it.
 However, starting a business includes many steps, and many people may not know where to begin.

 1. Choosing a Primary Product